 WHAT DOES IT STAND FOR?

-RTP stands for RETURN TO PLAYER; you'll often see it expressed as a percentage rate.
-When you play a casino online, you'll see a figure which looks like this (RTP 96%).
-Below you can see an example of an RTP displayed at Paddy Power.
+RTP stands for RETURN TO PLAYER; you’ll often see it expressed as a percentage rate.
+When you play a casino online, you’ll see a figure which looks like this (RTP 96%).
+Below you can see an example of an RTP displayed at an online casino.

 WHAT DOES IT MEAN?

 So what exactly does this mean for you?
-The figure and percentage rate is how much money a player can theoretically expect a scratch card or any casino game to payout out.
+The figure and percentage rate is how much money a player can theoretically expect a scratch card or any casino game, including blackjack online, to payout out.
 For example; a card with a stated RTP of 96% will return to a player £0.96p for every £1.00 wagered.

 You’ll have noticed that I used the phrase ‘theoretically’.
 That’s down to the way the RTP percentage is calculated.
 You MUST NOT assume when playing a casino game that YOU will achieve the stated RTP percentage.
 You could wager £100 and lose it all!